mlz-ictrl/nicos/doc/source/glossary.rst

         activated even if there is another session in master mode.
 This is strictly meant for maintenance purposes.
-      * **simulation** -- all commands are allowed, but the session does not talk to the actual hardware.
-All commands are simulated as far as possible.
+      * **simulation** -- all commands are allowed, but the session does not talk to the actual hardware ("dry-run mode").
+All commands run actual code as far as possible, but skip over hardware accessing code.

       The :term:`cache` tracks the current master session and only allows one such session at each time.